 moveDC, the District of Columbia's Multimodal Long-Range Transportation Plan, envisions a world-class transportation system serving the people who live, work, and visit the city.
 The planned transportation system will make the city more livable, sustainable, prosperous, and attractive.
-It will offer everyone in the District exceptional travel choices. moveDC also targets a goal of 75% of commute trips by non-auto modes.
+It will offer everyone in the District exceptional travel choices. moveDC also targets a goal of 75 percent of commute trips by non-auto modes by 2040.

-The 2015 Capital Bikeshare de-

-velopment plan sets a goal that 65% of DC
+The 2015 Capital Bikeshare development plan sets a goal

-90% of DC

-employees, and 97% of all transit boardings are one-quarter mile of a Capital Bikeshare station.
+that 65 percent of DC residents, 90 percent of DC employees, and 97 percent of all transit boardings are within one-quarter mile from a Capital Bikeshare station.
+The expansion of Capital Bikeshare detailed in the development plan will be completed in early 2019.